CSESoc-CompClub/constitution/CONSTITUTION.rst

 #.
 The Executive must approve all accounts and expenditures for payment.
 #.
 All financial transactions shall require two signatures of members of the Executive.
 #.
 The club shall nominate three members of the Executive as possible signatories for the account, one of which must be the club Treasurer.
 #.
-The financial records of the club :strike:`can be requested for inspection by a motion at an EGM or AGM` **shall be open for inspection by Arc at all times**.
+The financial records of the club **shall be open for inspection by Arc at all times**.

 ::